-SECTION 10.
+SECTION 11.
+SECTION 12.
 Term of the Plan.

-No Award shall be granted under the Plan after September 13, 2014, which is the 10th anniversary of the date this Plan was first adopted by the Board.
+No Award shall be granted under the Plan after February September 2013, 202314, which is the 10th anniversary of the date the amendment and restatement of this Plan was first adopted by the Board.
 However, unless otherwise expressly provided in the Plan or in an applicable Award Agreement, any Award granted prior to such termination, and the authority of the Board or the Committee to amend, alter, adjust, suspend, discontinue, or terminate any such Award or to waive any conditions or rights under such Award, shall extend beyond such termination date.